Maksims/beat-em-up/README.md

 Multiplayer Beat-Em-Up game with lobby, matches, punches and a chicken!

 Made during a 24 hour hackathon at #GameHackDays - Feb 2013
+And then modified to be compatible with mobile devices on FirefoxOS hacknight

 **[Demo](http://moka.co:8080/)** - Requires **4** players, ask your friends to join!